d7oom801/BookReviews/README.md

 ### Book Endpoints
 1. **View All Books**
    - URL: `GET /api/books/`
-   - Requires JWT token in the Authorization header.

 2. **View a Single Book**
    - URL: `GET /api/books/<int:pk>/`
-   - Requires JWT token.
    - `<int:pk>` is the ID of the book to retrieve.

 3. **Add a New Book (Admin-Only)**